Elemend/Builders-Wand/README.md

 # Installation

+This Datapack has a dependency on [**Minecraft Phi - Shared Utilities for Minecraft Datapacks**](https://github.com/MinecraftPhi/MinecraftPhi-modules).

+Phi is a Utility Library, split into modules.
+You will need to install the modules **phi.core** and **phi.modifyinv**.

-Download the files from the 1.14 Folder.
+From the Builder's Wand Repository you need to Download the files from the 1.14 Folder.
-There are two zipfiles in each Folder.
+There are two zipfiles:

 **"builders_wand_1.14.zip" and "Builder's Wand Texture.zip"**